DataDog/integrations-core/incident_io/README.md

 ## Setup

-Follow the instructions below to configure this integration for your incident.io account.
+Follow the instructions below to configure this integration for incident.io incident events through a Webhook.

 ### Configuration

-#### Webhook Configuration
+#### Webhook configuration
 Configure the Datadog endpoint to forward events of incident.io incidents as logs to Datadog.
-See [incident.io webhook overview][2] for more details.
+For more details, see the incident.io [webhooks][2] documentation.

 1. Select an existing API key or create a new one by clicking one of the buttons below: <!-- UI Component to be added by Datadog team -->
 2. Log in to your [incident.io account][3] as org owner.
 3. Go to **Settings > Webhooks**.
 4. Click **Add Endpoint**.
 5. Fill in the webhook URL that you generated in step 1.
-6. Select the type of incident events that you want to push to Datadog under **Subscribe to events**.
+6. Select the type of incident events that you want to push to Datadog under the **Subscribe to events** section.
 7. Click **Create**.

 ## Data Collected